3 Nurturing Your Future

 If you’re feeling suicidal or you know someone who is, don’t suffer (or let others suffer) in silence.
 Help is available, talk to someone if you’re suffering or listen, by lending an ear to someone who is showing signs they might be struggling.
 You might need to ask them twice: are they really OK?
 Check out the resources in section 3.6.4 and 3.6.5.

-3.4 Look after yourself
+3.4 Look After Yourself

 Looking after yourself can serve to both prevent and treat mental health issues that can affect you in life.
 You might be your own worst critic, or perhaps when you’re under pressure you neglect things that are proven to be beneficial for your mental health, like sleep, exercise, mindfulness and friendship.
 Looking after yourself means at least three things: